Align forecasting within the whole organization

 Pitfalls with top-down forecasting

-Inflexibility to take into account the impact of market trend shifts on region sales, especially when the regional predictions are calculated and set using a fixed percentage of the total.
+Here, the worldwide forecast would be created, and the regional predictions are calculated using a fixed percentage of the total.

 What-if series